jonemo/blog.jonasneubert.com/content/posts/2022-09-30-barcode-reading-python.md

 Both original and new zbar are licensed under the LGPL version 2.1.

 In lieu of up-to-date documentation, [this source code folder](https://github.com/mchehab/zbar/tree/master/zbar/decoder) served as my reference for compiling the list of supported symbologies (see table above).
-In addition to what's shown in the table, zbar also supports "SQ Code", [a strong contendor for the title of "world's most obscure barcode symbology"](https://github.com/mchehab/zbar/discussions/232).
+In addition to what's shown in the table, zbar also supports "SQ Code", [a strong contender for the title of "world's most obscure barcode symbology"](https://github.com/mchehab/zbar/discussions/232).

 Of the zbar wrapper packages available on PyPI, [**pyzbar**](https://pypi.org/project/pyzbar) is the most likely to work out-of-the-box for most users.
 Like most other Python barcode reading packages it wraps the zbar C library, but sets itself apart by advertising (and delivering) ease of installation on Windows.
 It is actively maintained by members of the [Natural History Museum in London](https://www.nhm.ac.uk).
 If you don't care about Windows support and instead want a 1-step install on Linux, consider [fastzbarlight](https://pypi.org/project/fastzbarlight) which bundles the original zbar but is unmaintained.